 SEO has not changed all that much in two decades.
-The changes have been more in the technology end of the deal— adding social media, mobile responsiveness, server and site speed performance.
+Instead, the changes have been more in the technology end of the deal—for instance, the addition of social media, mobile responsiveness, server, and site speed performance.

 Where Do I Start SEO’ing My WordPress Site?

-Many are under the impression that WordPress has SEO built-in and there is nothing the site owner needs to do.
+Many are under the impression that WordPress has SEO built-in, and there is nothing the site owner needs to do.
 Yes, WordPress (and premium themes) are SEO friendly, but you still have to create the content that needs to be SEO’d.

 Industry terms you use may be unknown to your target customers.
-Terms you would prefer to be found by may not actually be considered as terms to search for by your potential market.
+The terms you want to be found by may not be the terms your potential market knows about.
 This is where doing your keyword due diligence is so critical to your online endeavor.